shanoaice/refined-lightspeed/README.md

 Open sourced under the [MIT license](LICENSE.md).

-This project is open source except for example articles found in `_posts`.
+This project is open source except for example articles found in `content`.